 No matter how hard you are on your gear, you aren‘t going to destroy the OWC Envoy Pro FX.
 The 2 terabyte SSD is waterproof and offers military-level drop toughness.
 Plus the USB-C accessory supports Thunderbolt 3 so data transfers are super fast.

-I loaded up this recently-released SSD with a variety of files and put it through some real-world testing.
+I put the solid state drive through testing.
 Here’s how it stood up.